John Conyers: Personal life

 Conyers married Monica Esters, a teacher in Detroit, in 1990.
 She was 25 and he was 61; they had two sons together, John James III and Carl Edward Conyers.
 Monica Conyers served as vice administrator of Detroit's public schools, and in 2005 was elected to the Detroit City Council.
 Monica Conyers pleaded guilty to bribery charges on June 26, 2009 and served slightly more than 27 months in prison; her sentence was completed on May 16, 2013.
 In September 2015, Monica Conyers filed for divorce, citing a "breakdown of the marriage".
-However, the Conyers' reconciled in late 2016.
+However, the couple reconciled in late 2016.

 Conyers's grandnephew, Ian Conyers, was elected to the Michigan Senate in 2016.
 He generated controversy by telling of Conyers's planned retirement in interviews before the congressman announced it himself, and claiming his great-uncle's endorsement.
 Following the congressman's resignation, Ian Conyers announced that he would run in the special election for the congressman's seat.
 The congressman instead endorsed his son, John Conyers III, as his successor.
 John Conyers III chose not to run.
 Ian Conyers was defeated in the Democratic primary by Rashida Tlaib.

 Death

 Conyers died at his home in Detroit on October 27, 2019, at the age of 90.
-He lied in state on November 2 and November 3 at the Charles H. Wright Museum of African American History.
+He lay in state on November 2 and November 3 at the Charles H. Wright Museum of African American History.
 His funeral was held on November 4 at Detroit's Greater Grace Temple, with Michael Eric Dyson and former U.S. president Bill Clinton joining his family in providing eulogies.
 Rev. Jesse Jackson and Michigan governor Gretchen Whitmer, and various members of the U.S. Congress spoke at the funeral as well.